peremunoz/async-pooler/README.md

 [ '⚡ Fast done', Error: Task "slow" timed out after 1000ms ]
 ```

-### 🔁 + ⏱️ Combining Retry and Timeout
+## 🔁 + ⏱️ Combining Retry and Timeout
-You can also combine both behaviors with RetryableTimedTask:
+You can also combine both behaviors with `RetryableTimedTask`:

 ```ts
 import {